dannyvaks/reflection_agent_education/readme.md

 - Generation of code examples following best practices
 - Creation of practice exercises with solutions
 - Generation of assessment questions and answers
+- 10-question assessments with dataset-based examples (at least 8 with code tasks)
 - Web interface with dual view mode (Learning Process and Final Result)
 - API for programmatic integration
 - Interactive code execution after each question with basic sandboxing